 Free Website Builders

 We decided to start with free website builders since that’s something just about everyone wants to know if they should use.
-Free website design platforms will allow you to design a website, but it will continue to bear the markings of the tool, i.e. their logo, slogan, etc. If you are creating a corporate or business website that branding isn’t desirable, especially since it is going to confuse your clients and shoppers.
+Free website design platforms will allow you to design a website, but it will continue to bear the markings of the tool, i.e. the URL, their logo, slogan, etc. If you are creating a corporate or business website, that kind of branding isn’t desirable, especially since it is going to confuse your clients and shoppers.